 I know.
 I know.
-School has already started back so quickly!
+School has started once again!
 Exciting, right?
-Time to say goodbye to your vacation, and say hello to your new class of impressionable pupils.
+Time to say goodbye to your vacation, and say hello to your new class of pupils.

 1. Establish and maintain rules and procedures.

 Everyone in the class needs to understand the expectations for learning, behavior and procedures.
 Some educators say keep them simple; others say have a rule for everything.
 Some say establish rules by the first day and no more; others say add to the rules as needed.

 Whatever you choose, make sure your rules are known and followed everyday.
 Say them, repeat them, explain them, post them, model them, refer to them if students aren't following them correctly and compliment students when they follow them well.
 Becoming lax with just one rule sends the message that rules don’t always have to be followed.

 After you lay the ground rules, they must be enforced routinely.
 Only create rules that you are willing to enforce.
 If you are not consistent, students will spot it fast, and they may claim you're showing favoritism when you dole out consequences.
 We've all heard it: “How come you didn’t call Malcolm’s mom when he kept blurting out in class but you're calling mine?”
 Whatever behavior management technique you use, stick to it daily.
 Having a checklist to hold yourself and your students accountable for their behavior, and knowing the consequences and rewards for each infraction is key to showing fairness.
 Make sure the consequence is meaningful and will discourage unwanted behavior.

 In addition, establishing a policy of rewards for meeting and exceeding classroom expectations is a must.
 Giving daily, weekly and monthly rewards give students something to look forward to.